Available in VPC

 Access the Ranger Admin UI to see which services the policy is applied to.

-- When you access the Ranger Admin UI, you'll see that the HDFS, HIVE, and YARN Policy exist with the plugin enabled as a pre-action.
+- When you access the Ranger Admin UI, you'll see that the HDFS, HIVE, and YARN Policy exist with the plugin enabled as a preliminary task.

-- When you access the Ranger Admin UI, you'll see that the HDFS, HIVE, and YARN Policy exist with the plugin enabled as a pre-action.
+- When you access the Ranger Admin UI, you'll see that the HDFS, HIVE, and YARN Policy exist with the plugin enabled as a preliminary task.

 -

-After clicking plugins in HDFS, check the List of Policies screen to see the rules in the Policy created by default.
+After clicking plugins in HDFS, check the List of Policies interface to see the rules in the Policy created by default.

 - Click Action >